 Your exhibit will need a hook and an experience.
-For your hook, think of what at your space will attract festival goers.
-Things that move, make sound, or ask intriguing questions will help attract participants.
-Then provide a hands-on experience that teaches a science concept or skill.
+For your hook, think of what will pique learners’ interest, including things that move, things that make sound, or intriguing questions.
+After the interest is piqued, then provide the experience that teaches a science concept or skill.

 Check the exhibitor application for information about workshops for exhibitors.

 Be sure your exhibit is appropriate for children of all ages.
 Some very young children attend, so set fragile objects out of reach.
 Think about how your message will be different for a 4-year-old and a 14-year-old.